How to Choose Medicare Advantage Plans in Ct 2019

 To begin there are 4 parts to Medicare.
 The first is part A which covers your hospital expenses, next you have a part B which typically covers your doctors and outpatient services, after that you have part C, which I will address in a minute, and lastly you have part D, which covers

-You must be enrolled in Medicare part A and part B in order to enroll in one of these plans.
+Beneficiaries eligibility- seniors must be enrolled in Medicare part A and part B in order to enroll in one of these plans.
 I must stress that you always have your original Medicare and must continue to pay your part B premium in order to have one of these plans.
 Here is where things get a little confusing however.
 When you enroll in one of these plans you typically have co-pays instead of larger deductibles like you do in original Medicare.
 So what happens -is that you now follow the rules and co-pays set fourth by the Medicare Advantage Plan vs Original Medicare.
 Again this can be confusing to some folks, so we will look at a few examples of how these plans work.
+As always make sure that your prescribing physician in plan network with these plans.
+More on that later.

 Let’s take a typical example.
 Let’s say January 1st you have to go see the doctor because of a cold, flu or you are just plain not feeling well.
 If you had original Medicare only, then you would have to meet the part B deductible which is $183 dollars for plan year 2018 (sometimes this changes from year to year.)
 In any event you would pay that once a year deductible, then you would be responsible to pay the 20 percent that Medicare does not cover.
 This could add up to a couple hundred dollars for a simple office visit.

 Now let’s take that same example, only this time you are enrolled in a medicare advantage plan in ct.
 If you go to see the doctor you would not have a part B deductible or a 20 percent co-insurance.
 Instead you might have a $15 or $20 dollar co-pay to see your primary care physician.
 Let’s say instead of seeing your primary care physician, you instead see your specialist.
 Well these co-pays are typically a little higher more like $35 to maybe $50 dollars per office visit.
 Some plans vary depending on what they charge for a co-pay however most medicare advantage plans in Connecticut for 2018 are in this range.
 So you see in this type of plan you will pay much less per office visit then you would if you just had straight Medicare and not a medicare advantage plan or part C plan in Ct.
 What I must stress however is that you do not lose any benefits by enrolling in one of these plans.
 They must by law cover everything that original Medicare covers and then some.
 All medicare advantage plans must cover doctors, hospitals, blood work, skilled nursing, x-rays, durable medicare equipment, lab tests, mris, and most cover prescription drugs.
-As mentioned before anything that original Medicare covers, so must medicare advantage plans.
+As mentioned before anything that original Medicare covers for diagnoses, so must medicare advantage plans (that is including preventive care) at no additional charge.

 Now let’s take a look at basic blood work, x-rays, and lab tests.
 Most of these would be considered a part B expense under original Medicare.
-Again these would be charged the 20% that you are responsible for under Medicare.
+Again these would be charged the 20% billing that you are responsible for under Medicare.
 Whereas with a part C or medicare advantage plan you would be charged a co-pay.
 Most of these co-pays range anywhere from $10 dollars or maybe even $20 dollars.
-Again this is much less than what you would potentially pay on original Medicare.
+Again this is much less than what you would potentially pay on original Medicare for medically necessary treatment.
 So this is again one of the pros of enrolling in a plan like this.
+Also just want to mention that ambulatory benefits are also covered for a co-pay.
+Another point to mention with these modernization Medicare Advantage plans is that hospice is covered at no additional charge.
+All CMS approved plans have this in their provisions and Medicaid patients should not be paying a co-pay anyway.

 As I mentioned earlier in this article most of these plans include part d prescription drug coverage.
 These plans are called MAPD plans.